cdapio/cdap/cdap-docs/examples-manual/source/examples/spark-k-means.rst

 Running the Spark program
 ------------------------------
-There are three ways to start the Spark program:
+There are two ways to start the Spark program:

 1. Click on the ``SparkKMeansProgram`` in the Application page of the CDAP Console to get to the Spark dialogue, then click the *Start* button.